Friedrich Alfred Krupp: Scandal and death

-In the 1890s the owner of a luxurious hotel in Berlin discovered that Krupp was meeting with young Italian male lovers, and homosexuality was criminalized in Germany, but Krupp's ally Kaiser Wilhelm II prevented any development of a controversy in Germany.
-However he had no influence on events in Italy.
+In the 1890s, the owner of a luxurious hotel in Berlin discovered that Krupp was meeting with young Italian male lovers; homosexuality was criminalized in Germany, but Krupp's ally, Kaiser Wilhelm II, prevented any development of a controversy, at least domestically.
+However, the Kaiser was unable to influence events in Italy.

 On 15 November 1902, the Social Democratic magazine Vorwärts claimed that Friedrich Alfred Krupp was homosexual, that he had a number of liaisons with boys and men on Capri, and that his closest attachment was to Adolfo Schiano, an 18-year-old barber and amateur musician.
 This report appeared in the German press months after stories of an unnamed foreign businessman's homosexual orgies were printed in local and Neapolitan papers demanding an inquest.
 Capri locals were aware of Krupp's homosexual activities, but those in positions of power turned a blind eye, including the owner of Quisisana, who had a certain influence over a local political party, to which Krupp contributed funds.
 The Neopolitan paper Il Mattino was the first to publish an article, while withholding Krupp's name.
 Its source in Capri was a teacher who resented Krupp's choice of a different Italian language instructor.
 This teacher had also been heavily criticized by the same political party that had the support and patronage of Krupp, causing the teacher to support the opposing political party.

 Krupp returned to Germany, waiting for the scandal to pass.
 Instead, Italian newspapers continued to identify a wealthy foreign capitalist as the center of homosexual activity.
 The first report in Germany appeared in the Catholic newspaper Augsburger Postzeitung in August 1902.
 It cited reports in two Italian newspapers and like them described but did not name the industrialist.